KalpitChoudhari/codexponent/_posts/2023-02-27-brakeman-gem.md

 **Features of Brakeman**:-

-1. Scanning for vulnerabilities: Brakeman scans your Rails application for potential security vulnerabilities, including SQL injection, cross-site scripting, mass assignment, and more.
+- Scanning for vulnerabilities: Brakeman scans your Rails application for potential security vulnerabilities, including SQL injection, cross-site scripting, mass assignment, and more.
-2. Detailed reporting: Brakeman provides a detailed report of any vulnerabilities it finds, including the affected code and the potential risk.
+- Detailed reporting: Brakeman provides a detailed report of any vulnerabilities it finds, including the affected code and the potential risk.
-3. Customizable configuration: Brakeman allows you to customize its configuration to suit your specific needs.
+- Customizable configuration: Brakeman allows you to customize its configuration to suit your specific needs.
 You can set options such as which directories to scan, which checks to perform, and more.
-4. Integration with CI/CD: Brakeman integrates easily with CI/CD pipelines, making automating security testing in your development process easy.
+- Integration with CI/CD: Brakeman integrates easily with CI/CD pipelines, making automating security testing in your development process easy.

 **Installation**:-

-1. add `brakeman` gem to your gemfile and `bundle install` it
+- add `brakeman` gem to your gemfile and `bundle install` it
+> Note:- add this gem to the development group

 ```ruby
 group :development, :test do